top of page

 The American Council on Exercise (ACE) and scientists at the University of Wisconsin-LaCrosse conducted the first study I used.
 They used an EMG to measure the activity of the pectoralis major during nine popular chest exercises to determine which one was best.

-For weighted exercises (Bench Press, Pec Deck, Incline Dumbbell fly, bent-forward cable crossovers), they used 80% of the participant's predetermined 1RM (one rep maximum).
+For weighted exercises (Bench Press, Pec Deck, Incline Dumbbell fly, and bent-forward cable crossovers), they used 80% of the participant's predetermined 1RM (one rep maximum).
 They were quoted as saying the following to summarise their study:

 “We took nine of the most common chest exercises performed by men and women and tested which one elicited the highest level of muscle activation,” said ACE Chief Science Officer Cedric Bryant, Ph.D.
 “According to the EMG results, three exercises (barbell bench press, the pec deck machine and cable crossovers) were far and away the winners in terms of chest muscle activation.”